 Paul College is committed to providing a rich and engaging learning experience for our students.
 Beginning this spring, we invite students to apply to the new Paul Honors Program.
 We have set the bar higher and added components that lift the learning experience to a whole new level.

-- Research Seminar - The Research Seminar is dedicated to preparing students to write their honors thesis.
+- Research Seminar (2 credits)- The Research Seminar is dedicated to preparing students to write their honors thesis.
 The thesis process is broken into steps and students complete a thesis proposal.

-- Thesis - The culminating experience of Paul Honors is the thesis.
+- Thesis (4 credits)- The culminating experience of Paul Honors is the thesis.
 Students apply what they have learned and undertake their own research with the help of a faculty mentor.

 How to Apply